Experiencing The Gap: The Space Between Thoughts

 The Gap For Putting In Your Intention By Deepak Chopra

 My first encounter with The Gap was when I read Deepak Chopra’s book The Seven Spiritual Laws of Success.
-He talked about the Gap under the Law of Intention and Desire.
-Deepak shared that intention has an infinite organizing power.
+He talked about the Gap, the space between thoughts, under the Law of Intention and Desire.
+Deepak shared that intention has an infinite organising power.
 “Intention lays the groundwork for the effortless, spontaneous, frictionless flow of pure potentiality seeking expression from the unmanifest to the manifest.”

 He then went on to outline the steps for manifesting our desires and getting them fulfilled in 5 steps.
 Here is the exact excerpt, making up the steps for 1 & 2:

 (1) Slip into the gap.
 This means to center yourself in that silent space between thoughts, to go into the silence – that level of Being which is your essential state.

 (2) Establish in that state of Being, release your intentions and desires.
 When you are actually in the gap, there’s no thought, there’s no intention, but as you come out of the gap at the junction between the gap and a thought, you introduce intention.

 If you have a series of goals, you can write them down and have your intention focused on them before you go into the gap.
 If you want a successful career, for example, you go into the gap with that intention, and the intention will already be there as a faint flicker in your awareness.